Necessary and Sufficient Watermark for Large Language Models: Experiments

 \subsection{Comparison Methods}

-In the following section, we evaluate the following three methods: (1) The Soft-Watermark \citep{kirchenbauer2023watermark}, which generates texts such that almost all words contained in the texts become green words by increasing the probability that green words appear.
+In the following sections, we evaluate the following three methods: (1) The Soft-Watermark \citep{kirchenbauer2023watermark}, which generates texts such that almost all words contained in the texts become green words by increasing the probability that green words appear.
 A hyperparameter $\delta \geq 0$ is a positive offset for the probability that green words appear.
 When $\delta$ is set to a larger value, more green words appear in the generated texts.
-(2) The NS-Watermark, which can generate texts containing the minimum number of green words to detect LLM-generated texts, unlike the Soft-Watermark.
+(2) The NS-Watermark, which generates texts containing the minimum number of green words to detect LLM-generated texts, unlike the Soft-Watermark.
 (3) The Adaptive Soft-Watermark, a simple extension of the Soft-Watermark.
 The original Soft-Watermark uses the same hyperparameter $\delta$ for all texts, and the proportion of green words contained in a generated text is almost constant regardless of text length.
 Thus, the probability offset $\delta$ used by the Soft-Watermark increases the number of green words more than necessary to detect LLM-generated texts, especially for long texts.
 We improve the Soft-Watermark such that $\delta$ is tuned for each text, which we refer to as the \emph{Adaptive Soft-Watermark}.
 Specifically, the Adaptive Soft-Watermark finds $\delta$ by binary search and uses $\delta$ such that the z-score is minimum and exceeds the threshold $Z$.
-The pseudo-code of the Adaptive Soft-Watermark is presented in Sec.~\ref{sec:pseudo_code}.
+We present the pseudo-code in Sec.~\ref{sec:pseudo_code}.
+In this section, we did not evaluate Hard-Watermark since it has the very serious problem of not being able to generate common phrases or proper nouns, e.g., Barack Obama, when Obama is a red word.
+Furthermore, we did not evaluate existing watermarking methods that focused on the ``undetectability'' of watermarks \citep{christ2023undetectable,kuditipudi2023robust}.
+Our paper focused on minimizing the text quality degradation caused by watermarking.
+These goals were orthogonal, and it is one of the interesting directions to design a novel watermarking method to achieve both properties.